 - Listen to Your child carefully.

-Being a good listener is one of the best ways to deal with your child’s bullies.
+Being a good listener is one of the best ways to deal with your children when caught bullying.
 You can always start by questioning him/her as:

 - Help your child on how to react.